 - 1 teaspoon cinnamon

-Preheat oven to 350 degrees.
+Preheat oven to 350 degrees F (175 degrees C).
 Prepare one baking sheet with parchment paper or a non-stick baking sheet and set aside.

-For this batch I added dried apricots, you could also use raisins, dried plums or any of your other favorite dried fruits, as long as they are chopped into raisin sized pieces.
+You could also use dried apricots, raisins, dried plums or any of your other favorite dried fruits, as long as they are chopped into raisin sized pieces.
 Change the flavors by using different spices and fresh fruits!
 Store any leftovers in the fridge and enjoy them cold.
 They do get a little sticky after being in the fridge though, due to the fruit.